juliakim/engineering-journal/FEC_Journal.md

 React is now receiving dummy data from MongoDB, specifically links to images on S3, and rendering it to the page.
 To my existing MediaContainer component, I added the following components: AdditionalMedia, Caption, Image, MainImage and Video.
 Using my wireframe as a guide, I have nested some components within others, successfully passing state down.

 The better part of my day was spent uploading images to S3 and creating a guide for my team so that they could do the same.
 In addition, I read through the first part of a Medium article on deployment utilizing EC2 and PM2.
 I am currently running an instance on EC2.

+### Day 4

+I started my day with light reading on flexbox then jumped into styling my components.
+Though fun, CSS is challenging due to the vast number of available properties.
+By the end of the day, my module somewhat resembles Amazon's image gallery with a few issues needing to be fine-tuned.

+### Day 5

+I continued to work with CSS to style my component.
+I struggled with setting dimensions and maximum dimensions.
+The biggest challenge - that is yet to be solved - was making the images responsive to the size of the window.
+By the time my component looked nearly identical to Amazon's (by brute force), I realized my code had gotten dense and convoluted.
+As I added code to tweak a feature, another component broke or lost its position or appearance.
+I am considering starting afresh, individually adding rules from my current stylesheet to filter through unnecessary lines.